rstats-wtf/wtf-2020-rladies-seattle/day1_2.md

 Activity prompts

+  * `use_course("rstats-wtf/wtf-fix-paths")`
+  - No luck?
+Get the files in this repo: <https://github.com/rstats-wtf/wtf-fix-paths>
   * `use_course("rstd.io/wtf-packages-report")`
     - No luck?
-Get the files in this repo: <https://github.com/jennybc/wtf-packages-report>
+Get the files in this repo: <https://github.com/rstats-wtf/wtf-packages-report>

 Resources